inovatitecnologia/OpenJur/README.md

 ![alt tag](https://s9.postimg.org/gb3hy6d0b/openjur_logo.png)

- The OpenJur is an administration OpenSource system for lawyers and law firms of any size.
+ The OpenJur is an administrative OpenSource system for lawyers and law firms of any size.

 ## The Project